AShayeb1/Auto_Clicker/README.md

 ---

 ## Features (English)
+- The program is available in Arabic, English, French, Russian and Chinese.
 - Global hotkey to enable/disable the app.
 - Choose click type: mouse (Left/Right/Middle) or keyboard key simulation.
 - Configurable click interval in milliseconds.